lzim/teampsd/resources/training_guides/mtl_how_data/splash_page_update.md

 2. [Sharepoint Updates](#Sharepoint-Updates)

 ### Splash Page Update
 This update should be done on a monthly basis in order to populate the splash pages with the most recent data.
-This process includes four key steps--database table updates, updating the SplashMothership, running the data propagation, and validating the results.
+This process involves four steps:

+For detailed instructions on this update process please follow the steps outlined in the quant_workgroup/splash_pages folder

-#### 1. Database Table Updates
+ - [ ] Database Table Updates

-#### 2. Updating the SplashMothership
+ - [ ] Updating the SplashMothership

-#### 3. Run the Data Propagation
+ - [ ] Run the Data Propagation

-#### 4. Validate Results
+ - [ ] Validate Results

 ### Sharepoint Updates